 If you are in a field or industry that is predominantly male, than mentoring can be a powerful tool to create a path for women and others who are less represented.
 Research continues to show time and time again that mentoring makes a difference.
 It creates a pipeline for promotions, increases retention, and contributes to a greater talent pool.
 The majority of Fortune 500 companies have mentoring programs because they understand the value it has for their company.

 Create opportunities for mentoring within your organization.
-Take the time to learn more about mentoring and it can be a benefit to your team.
+There are great resources available to help you determine the type of mentoring program that will be a benefit to your team.

 Step #3: Accept Difference, even when it’s hard to do

 Organizations put a lot of pressure on their people to conform to a norm which helps everyone understand their environment, get along, and achieve common goals.
 However, it can also create an environment that mutes and silences creativity and diversity, which are necessary components of innovation and achievement.